kpumuk/blog-dmytro/content/posts/20221103102922-on-nginx-client-headers-parsing/index.md

 If you deploy behind Amazon API Gateway, then the limit should not be set higher than 10 kB, as it is a [hard limit](https://docs.aws.amazon.com/apigateway/latest/developerguide/limits.html) that cannot be changed (see "Total combined size of request line and header values" — 10,240 bytes).

 Thank you for sticking with me through the whole endeavor.
-Configuration files and scripts used in this benchmark are in the [blog repository](https://github.com/kpumuk/blog-dmytro/tree/main/supplementary/nginx-headers-benchmark/), process statics captured using [psbench](https://github.com/kpumuk/psbench), and the graphs are produced using [gnuplot script](https://github.com/kpumuk/blog-dmytro/blob/main/supplementary/nginx-headers-benchmark/benchmark.gp).
+Configuration files and scripts used in this benchmark are in the [blog repository](https://github.com/kpumuk/blog-dmytro/tree/main/supplementary/nginx-headers-benchmark/), process statistics captured using [psbench](https://github.com/kpumuk/psbench), and the graphs are produced using [gnuplot script](https://github.com/kpumuk/blog-dmytro/blob/main/supplementary/nginx-headers-benchmark/benchmark.gp).
 You can find me in some social networks (see the links below), and please let me know what you do think about all this.

 ## Changes